 Allies were afraid that the country would be invaded by the Soviets once

-they had left (which indeed did happen to
+the Allies had left (which had happened to

 Czechoslovakia in 1948).